 Some organizations develop a hybrid approach where a time value of money is inserted into the equation to “optimize” profits.
 Bottom line: Understand your liquidity situation, and adapt your strategies to that profile.

-While it’s important to have standard cost data for financial reporting and to understand key cost drivers, standard cost should not be the sole determiner of quoted price (for example, standard cost + 10 percent ).
+While it’s important to have standard cost data for financial reporting and to understand key cost drivers, standard cost should not be the sole determiner of quoted price (for example, standard cost + 10%).
 In our experience, the biggest mistake that companies make in developing quotes is ignoring the concept of incremental costs and distinguishing those from fixed or sunk costs.

 Of course, this theme won’t work if your production doesn’t cover your fixed and other costs.
 Management must fully understand whether the combination of “winner products” and “contributing products” cover all costs and provide the necessary return on investment.

-Bottom line: Closely monitoring and analyzing contribution margin to fixed costs is a critical performance measurement; don’t rely on gross margin on a standard cost basis as your sole measure.
+Bottom line: Closely monitoring and analyzing contribution margin to fixed costs is a critical performance measurement.

-It’s typical for a business to shortcut their pricing strategies.
-For example, some companies may quote based on a labor-hour basis, or a dollar-per-machine hour.
+It’s typical for a company to shortcut their pricing strategies.
+For example, some companies may quote based on a labor-hour basis or a dollar-per-machine hour.
 We believe these rules of thumb are usually a good tool for sanity checking a bid as opposed to a developed quote.